 It does not matter how many bombs Western nations drop, it does not matter how many genocides they have their hands in, it does not matter how many African Americans populate the prisons, it does not matter how many of the mineral resources of Africa are shipped exclusively to Western destinations, it does not matter how many African leaders have been killed by CIA et al, the West is still BETTER than Arabs and Chinese.

 Every time you switch on the news an African American youth is being shot in the back.
 Does that happen in Saudi Arabia or India?
 These places are no safe haven for being African but have we lost our natural mind to think there is anything worse than the system of White Supremacy?
-Big old slave name hanging around your neck 500 Years Later and you still think the White man was not the worse thing that happened to us.
+Big old slave name hanging around your neck 500 Years Later and you still think the White man was not the worst thing that happened to us.

 The export of democracy around the globe has been the agent of Western hegemonic expansion, yet people who are mentally enslaved still think it is religion that is the agent of their oppression.
 Religion as an agent was given up with the birth of the free-market, industrialization and modern capitalism-- yet the old canards cannot be commuted by a people who are locked into the ideological arguments of Europe 200 years ago.
 Reality of democracies forceful expansion, war for oils, etc, are not processable in the minds of people who have been enslaved and brainwashed about their enslavement.
 So powerful is this that a staunch Pan-Africanist, such as Gaddafi, is seen as an enemy by post-slavery victims, but Obama as a friend.

 IMPACT ON JUDGEMENT

 No matter what you give a destroyed people they will use it as part of their destruction.
 If you pour them water—they will drown themselves.
 If you give them a rope—they will hang themselves with it.